 He Claims He Murdered A Child Molester Because The Man Showed Him Pictures Of Children He Had Abused

 It was while working as a prostitute that Maudsley met his first murder victim, a laborer named John Farrell.
 After having sex with Farrell on March 14, 1974, Maudsley claims the laborer showed him photographs of children he had sexually abused.
-Angered and upset by the pictures of Farrell's innocent victims, 20-year-old Maudsley - who claims he was sexually abused as a boy - strangled the man to death with a garrote.
+Angered and upset by the pictures of Farrell's innocent victims, 20-year-old Maudsley - who claims he was sexually abused as a boy - strangled the man with a garrote.

 Maudsley was convicted of manslaughter - not murder - for ending Farrell's life, and he actually avoided going to prison for killing his first victim.
 However, it didn't take Maudsley long to viciously murder his second known victim.